-For-loops may involve the creation of new vectors during each iteration, resulting in repeated memory allocation.
-This dynamic allocation may be unnecessary, particularly if these vectors hold temporary intermediate results that don't need to be preserved for future use.
-In such situations, performance can be improved through the use of a technique known as pre-allocation.
+allCode.jl.
+They've been tested under Julia 1.11.8.allCode.jl.
+They've been tested under Julia 1.11.8.Certain operations relying on for-loops could involve the creation of new vectors during each iteration, leading to repeated memory allocation.
+In many cases, this dynamic allocation may be unnecessary, particularly if these vectors hold temporary intermediate results that don't need to be preserved beyond the current iteration.

 Vector initialization refers to the process of creating a vector that subsequently will be filled with values.
-The process typically involves two steps: reserving space in memory, and populating that space with some initial values.
+The process typically involves two steps: reserving space in memory and populating that space with some initial values.
 An efficient approach to initializing a vector involves performing only the first step, keeping whatever content is in the memory address.
 These values held in memory are referred to as undef (undefined).
 Although Julia will display them as numerical values, they're essentially arbitrary and meaningless.

 x = collect(1:100)